gilbertwang1981/redis_3.2.5_plus/README.txt

 # the statistic command, if set 1, use incr system command, else use customized command PEG.
 export REDIS_SWITCH_STAT_FLAG=1

-# the path of the plugin dynamic linked library
+# the directory path of the plugin dynamic linked library,all the dynamic linked library will be put into this folder
+# when the redis is started, these dynamic linked libraries will be loaded automatically.
-export TS_PLUGIN_PATH=/root/libts_plugin.so
+export TS_PLUGIN_PATH=/root/ts_plugin

 # the prototype of the plugin dynamic linked library as follows (ts_plgin.c)
 # int ts_plugin_next(char * counter_name , int second ,